volatiletech/authboss/README.md

 A separate table/Nested Array containing many tokens for any given user
 - Token (string)

+**RememberStorer:** A remember storer is an interface that must be satisfied by one of the authboss.Cfg.Storer or authboss.Cfg.OAuth2Storer if neither satisfies the requirement the module will fail to load.

 **How it works:** When the authentication form is submitted if the form value rm is set to "true" the remember module will automatically create a remember token for the user and set this in the database as well as in a cookie.
 As for OAuth2 logins, it will look for an encoded state parameter that is automatically included by simply passing rm=true in the query arguments to the initial oauth2 login